-• id - a unique identifier.
+- id a unique identifier.
 If an individual survives from one generation to the next, its identifier will not be changed.
-If two individuals are identical but were generated independently, their identifiers will be different.

-- origin the name of the operator that generated this individual, or 'random' if it was randomly generated for the initial population. - tree the parse tree. - str the translation of the parse tree into a valid MATLAB expression. - parents the list of identifiers of the parents that produced this individual, or the empty list ([]) if the individual has a random origin. - xsites the numbers of the nodes where the genetic operator split the parent trees.
+If two individuals are identical but were generated independently, their identifiers will be different. - origin the name of the operator that generated this individual, or 'random' if it was randomly generated for the initial population. - tree the parse tree. - str the translation of the parse tree into a valid MATLAB expression. - parents the list of identifiers of the parents that produced this individual, or the empty list ([]) if the individual has a random origin. - xsites the numbers of the nodes where the genetic operator split the parent trees.
 This field is merely informative. - nodes the number of nodes that constitute the parse tree.
 This field remains empty until needed. - introns the number of nodes on the parse tree that are considered introns.
 This field remains empty until needed. - level the depth of the parse tree.
-This field remains empty until needed. - fitness the fitness of the individual in the current data set, data (see Sect.
-2.2). - result the results obtained by the individual in each fitness case of the current data set. - testfitness the fitness of the individual in a different data set, for cross validation.
+This field remains empty until needed. - fitness the raw fitness of the individual in the current data set, data (see Sect.
+2.2). - adjustedfitness the adjusted fitness of the individual in the current data set, calculated from fitness (see Sects.
+3.8 and 3.9). - result the results obtained by the individual in each fitness case of the current data set. - testfitness the raw fitness of the individual in a test data set, for cross validation (see Sect.
+2.2). - testadjustedfitness the adjusted fitness of the individual in a different data set, calculated from testfitness (see Sects.
+3.8 and 3.9).

-The state variable popsize indicates how many individuals are in pop, and lastid contains the last unique identifier generated (and used in the last individual created).
+The state variable initpopsize stores the population size of the initial generation, popsize indicates the current population size, i.e., how many individuals are currently in pop, and popsizehistory keeps a record of the population size of each past generation, since it may vary along the run (see Sects.
+3.13 and 3.14).
+The lastid variable contains the last unique identifier generated (and used in the last individual created).